 In accordance with federal policy, CCC defines a credit hour as the amount of work represented in the achievement of student learning outcomes (verified by evidence of student achievement) that reasonably approximates one hour (50 minutes) of classroom instruction and a minimum of two hours of out-of-class student work.
 For every course credit hour, a typical student should expect to spend at least two hours per week of concentrated attention on course-related work including, but not limited to, class meeting time, reading, reviewing, organizing notes, studying and completing assignments.

 Academic Calendar

 The Academic Calendar can be retrieved from the college's website or the college catalog.
+It is also sent via email with the syllabi instructions each semester.

 Student Attendance Requirements